ClickHouse/ClickHouse/docs/en/query_language/syntax.md

 A numeric literal tries to be parsed:

-- First as a 64-bit signed number, using the 'strtoull' function.
+- First as a 64-bit signed number, using the [strtoull](https://en.cppreference.com/w/cpp/string/byte/strtoul) function.
-- If unsuccessful, as a 64-bit unsigned number, using the 'strtoll' function.
+- If unsuccessful, as a 64-bit unsigned number, using the [strtoll](https://en.cppreference.com/w/cpp/string/byte/strtol) function.
-- If unsuccessful, as a floating-point number using the 'strtod' function.
+- If unsuccessful, as a floating-point number using the [strtod](https://en.cppreference.com/w/cpp/string/byte/strtof) function.
 - Otherwise, an error is returned.

 The corresponding value will have the smallest type that the value fits in.
-For example, 1 is parsed as UInt8, but 256 is parsed as UInt16.
-For more information, see "Data types".
+For example, 1 is parsed as `UInt8`, but 256 is parsed as `UInt16`.
+For more information, see [Data types](../data_types/index.md).

 Examples: `1`, `18446744073709551615`, `0xDEADBEEF`, `01`, `0.1`, `1e100`, `-1e-100`, `inf`, `nan`.